seppinho/haplogrep-cmd/README.md

 # HaploGrep
-HaploGrep provides a fully automated way to determine the haplogroup of mtDNA profiles.

-## Run HaploGrep
 We provide a free [haplogroup classification service](https://haplogrep.uibk.ac.at/).
-You can upload your mtDNA profiles (VCF or HSD) and receive classified profiles in return.
+You can upload your mtDNA profiles (VCF or HSD) and receive profiles including the mt haplogroup in return.
+So far, HaploGrep has been cited over 400 times (June 2018).

 ## Commandline Version
     mkdir haplogrep-cmd